-- Location of the officer making the broadcast and proximity to responding units. - o Circumstances of the incident, if known. - o Number of units available in jurisdiction broadcasting the "999" at time of broadcast. - o Traffic conditions. - o Activity levels and conditions in local jurisdiction.
+- Location of the officer making the broadcast and proximity to responding units. - Circumstances of the incident, if known. - Number of units available in jurisdiction broadcasting the "999" at time of broadcast. - Traffic conditions. - Activity levels and conditions in local jurisdiction.